lodauria/IoT_Group_Project/Evaluation.md

 -**Camera:** the performence of the camera will be evaluated by the  capablility of capturing clear images and  water-proof limits  and resistance to wheather conditions

--**oil spil sensor** : sould detect precisely the ratio of oil in the port
+-**oil spil sensor** : the performence of this Sensor sould be evaluated by detecting  precisely the ratio of floating oil in the marina

 -**boat detection** :should detect the presence of boat